I moved up from low end Grado’s and have been listening for about month now.

-The woodies have a near neutral presentation, just add a bit warmth to the sound.
+The woodies have a near neutral tonal balance, just add a bit warmth to the sound.
+The bass of mspro is tight, fast and slightly punchy, although less punchy as most i version Grados but adequate for most of my music.

 These are my favorite "Grados".
 With flats the bass is incredible.
 The midrange is so lifelike you are taken to the front stage of a concert.
 I've tried a lot of headphones and these are what I always go to and the price is reasonable.
 Mine are the i (latest improved) version.
 I highly recommend these to anyone with a Solid State, Hybrid, or OPT Tube amp.